 HOW THINGS COME TOGETHER IN FITBIT COMMUNITY

-Expect your app navigation to look a little different come March.
-That’s when Community rolls out to U.S. users (it will be released globally later in the year) and takes the place of the Friends tab at the bottom of your screen.
-But don’t worry, access to your friends isn’t going away, it’s being improved.
+If you live in the United States, expect your app navigation to look a little different.
+In addition to a redesigned profile—which will allow you to customize your personal info and privacy settings (more on that below)—Community has also taken the place of the Friends tab at the bottom of your screen.
+But don’t worry, access to your friends isn’t going away—it’s being improved.

-Community will be the in-app home of three exciting new features: Feed, Friends, and Groups.
+Community is the in-app home of three exciting new features: Feed, Friends, and Groups.
 Together, they provide a more engaging and dynamic social experience.
 Here’s the lowdown on each section.

 Discover like-minded people through topic-specific communities.
-There are over 20 groups related to fitness, nutrition, wellness, and weight loss that you can join.
+There are nearly 40 groups related to fitness, nutrition, wellness, and weight loss that you can join.
 Within these groups, users can ask questions or share inspiration and updates, like exercise summaries, badges, trophies, and photos that are relevant to the group.

 Here’s where you can see all your friends from across the globe in one place and compete to see how your step count compares.
 Hopefully as you meet new people through groups, your friend list—and thus your motivation, support, and accountability—will grow.

-This is where your friends and groups come together.
-Scroll through their updates—cheering them on or leaving comments on their posts—or share some personal inspiration, much like you would in Groups.
+This is where you’ll be able to see updates from your friends and groups.
+Scroll through the posts and cheer people on or leave them comments.
+Or, share some personal inspiration, much like you would in Groups.
 Every time you share content in Feed, you can pick the audience you want to share it with, so you know exactly who will see your post.
 Through Feed, you can also discover Fitbit Local workouts—they’re currently offered in Austin, Boston, Chicago, Denver, Los Angeles, Miami, Minneapolis, New York, San Diego, San Francisco, and Seattle—and read expert health, fitness, and nutrition content that has been hand-picked for you.

-To learn more about updates that will be hitting your Fitbit app sooner, read This New Feature Helps You Set Smarter (More Achievable!)
+To learn about more about Fitbit updates, read This New Feature Helps You Set Smarter (More Achievable!)
 Goals and New Fitstar Update Puts a Personal Trainer in Your Fitbit App.